vasani-arpit/cordova-plugin-downloadmanager/README.md

 var success = function (data) {
         console.log("succes");
 }
-cordova.plugins.DownloadManager.download("Your URL to download", "Your file name", success, fail);
+cordova.plugins.DownloadManager.download("Your URL to download", "Your file name","Your Description" ,success, fail);  --- Your Description parameter is optional
  ```

 ## Result